tomslee/lsp_sample/test.md

-# Doc For Scrutiny of LSP
+# A Doc For Scrutiny of LSP

-Although you will find no word containing that symbol following "d", still it is not obvious that LSP works as it should.

-To be sure it functions properly, we must have the letter e in the text somewhere.
+Try to type a sentence without using the letter "e".